virtual-disk-array/vda_doc/source/Introduction.rst

 several disks.
 The user can set raid level, encryption or other features on the controller (currently, only raid0 is supported).
 In VDA, all the controllers and disks are SPDK applications.
 They are connected by NVMeOF.
+The virtual disk array could be used as persistent volumes of kubernets or openstack cinder backend driver.
 Below is the architecture of VDA:

 .. image:: /images/vda_cluster_arch.png